Fastener Conversion

 Tools You Have To Have: Headlamp

-Posted: August 30th, 2010 | Author: | Filed under: Resource | No Comments »
+Posted: August 30th, 2010 | Author: | Filed under: Resource | Comments Off on Tools You Have To Have: Headlamp

 The headlamp is a hands-down contender for the best thing to have in your toolbag.
 I’ve seen fancy ones on spelunkers and other intrepid folks who mess around in dark places (urban explorers coolest of all).
 I’ve also seen theater techs and circus folk with them as they do their business, but I very rarely see them on the construction site.
 I think this is a shame because having a steady bright light is an incredible thing when you are coping a crown molding or installing cabinets.
 And if you are an electrician or plumber, then the advantages should be obvious.